isomerpages/moe-loyangviewsec/_community-involvement/National Digital Literacy Programme (NDLP).md

 **Why did the school choose the iPad as the PLD?**

 Using the iPad in teaching and learning is not new to LVSS.
 We have been tapping on the device for many years in our curriculum as well as enrichment programmes.
 As such, it is natural to continue on this platform for the familiarity of both students and teachers.
 The Google apps can also be used on the iPad to facilitate learning.

+##### **Funding and Financial Assistance**

+**Use of Edusave**

+If your child/ward is a Singapore citizen, you can use your child’s/ward’s Edusave to pay for the PLD.

+A Singapore citizen student can use up to the available Edusave balance in his/her Edusave account to pay for the PLD after setting aside provision for payment of 2nd tier miscellaneous fees.

+MOE has provided a one-off Edusave top-up of $200 in 2020, to all eligible Singaporean students in primary and secondary schools.
+This is on top of the annual Edusave contribution of $290 for secondary students and $230 for primary students.

+Alternatively, parents/guardians may choose to pay cash for the PLD.

+Please note that it is compulsory for all existing students on the MOE Financial Assistance Scheme to use their Edusave to pay for the PLD, after subsidies have been granted.

+**Financial Assistance**

+Students under Financial Assistance Scheme (FAS) for the year will automatically be subsidised for the PLD.

+For students on FAS, subsidies are available even if there is insufficient Edusave balance.
+The cash out-of-pocket will be a maximum of $50.

+Financial assistance is also available for Permanent Residents (PR), International Students (IS) and students who are currently not under the MOE Financial Assistance Scheme.
+Please contact the school at 6582 1727 or email [loyangview\_ss@moe.edu.sg](mailto:loyangview_ss@moe.edu.sg) for more information.

+##### **Briefing for Parents**

+An online briefing for parents was held in March to explain the details of the NDLP.

+Click on the link below for the briefing slides.